-The only risk of real importance is the possibility of a sewage spill and urban waste down the drainage line and into the Orange River.
+These are small drainage lines of little significance.
+The most significant risks are the possibility of a sewage spill and urban waste down the drainage lines and into the Orange River.
 The risk increases because of the cumulative risks posed by the various developments along the reach of the Orange River.
 It is supposed that if the contamination in the river rises and the farming community becomes aware of it, that there would be a strong reaction, leading to curbing or ending the problem.
 This assumption influenced the score for "duration", as the problem was perceived not to continue.